sins621/obsidian_notes/Programming/CPP/Projects/Pomodoro/Pomodoro Main.md

 List of Codes can be found here:

 https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797
 ## Process Loop

 I'm still unsure about how to structure the the looping resets for the application.
 While `this_thread::sleep_for(chrono::seconds(1));` allows us to pause the program for one second, providing dual functionality of allowing time for the user to see what is being drawn and allowing for us to loop by using regular integers to count seconds, it unfortunately complicate matters.

 Freezing the program every second with this function means that we have to design our entire program around this function and so figuring out where best to place it is important.
 I have the idea of placing inside timer functions and then using `system("clear")` to clean the display instead of escape characters, let's see how that goes.

+> **Update:** It seems as though the solution was to use a combination of escape codes and clearing the screen.
+Escape codes can be used when the intention is to keep something that is currently written on screen present while the clear command can be used to move to different sections of the program.

+## Progress Bar